-- 21 confirmed positive COVID-19 cases, 2 new cases since last Situation Report on Wednesday
+- 113 confirmed positive cases, 0 new cases since last Situation Report on Tuesday

-- 1 person had been hospitalized.
-Date of last hospitalization: April 10
+- 4 people have been hospitalized.
+Date of last hospitalization: March 18

-NOTE: Federal law prohibits Public Health - Seattle & King County from releasing the names of patients (HIPAA Act).
-For consistency of day-to-day data reporting for Vashon, the EOC uses only the Zip code data from the Public Health – Seattle & King County (PHSKC) dashboard.
+Note 2: Federal law prohibits Public Health - Seattle & King County (PHSKC) from releasing the names of patients (HIPAA Act).
+For consistency of day-to-day data reporting for Vashon, the EOC uses only the Zip code data from the Public Health – Seattle & King County dashboard

 New Developments since Last Report: